nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * **`add`**` dinner with mom `**`from`**` 1900 `**`to`**` 2030 2/10/16`

 ###### Specifying time : `by`
+This parameter is used to indicate the deadline of an event.<br>
 Format: **`by`**` [datetime]`<br>
-This parameter is used to indicate the deadline of an event.

 Examples:
 * **`add`**` submit proposal `**`by`**` 2359 2/10/16`